Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 - Maintaining documentation and communication with caseworkers

-- Family members may be allowed to visit the child if they understand that this is in the child's best interest and if legal guardianship has been obtained.
+- Family members may be allowed to visit the child if they understand that this is in the child's best interest and if they have obtained legal guardianship.

 Foster parents are also members of the care team assigned to a child.
 With our support and togetherness, children will feel protected and look forward to a brighter future.